Cherry Creek Schools moves to fire teacher who says he refused to let students use ‘N-word’

-AURORA, Colo. -- Despite widespread support for a popular teacher, the Cherry Creek School District Board voted Monday night to accept a recommendation to terminate Overland High School teacher Jay Bennish.
+AURORA, Colo. -- Despite widespread support for a popular teacher, the Cherry Creek School District Board voted Monday night to acknowledge the receipt of a recommendation to terminate Overland High School teacher Jay Bennish.

 The unanimous vote means the matter will now go to an independent hearing officer hired by the school district.